Coronavirus: At least 18 killed in India COVID hospital fire | DW | 01.05.2021

 Earlier this month, 13 COVID-19 patients were killed in a fire in an intensive care unit in the Virar area on the outskirts of Mumbai.

-On Friday, India recorded over 385,000 new coronavirus cases.
-The country has accumulated 208,330 COVID-related deaths since the beginning of the pandemic.
+India recorded over 400,000 new coronavirus cases on Saturday.
+The country has accumulated more than 208,000 COVID-related deaths since the beginning of the pandemic.

 Hospitals around India have struggled with shortages of beds and medical supplies.